-As part of our end-to-end sustainability solution, we have teamed up with ClimatePartner to offer global offsetting projects to our clients.
-From eco-footprint measuring to emission reduction and offsetting solutions (the latter is where ClimatePartner comes into play) each transport handled by us can now be carbon-neutralized by offsetting the emissions generated during the operations.
+As part of our end-to-end sustainability solution, we have teamed up with ClimatePartner to offer global compensation projects to our clients.
+From eco-footprint measuring to emission reduction and compensation solutions (the latter is where ClimatePartner comes into play) each transport handled by us can now be carbon-neutralized by compensating for the emissions generated during the operations.

 With every quotation we issue, our clients already receive an indication of the emissions generated during the shipment or project.
-Unavoidable emissions can now be offset by purchasing offsetting certificates via us from ClimatePartner to run a transport or even a whole project carbon-neutral.
+Unavoidable emissions can now be compensated for by purchasing compensation certificates via us from ClimatePartner to run a transport or even a whole project carbon-neutral.

-Climate Partner offers companies climate action solutions: from carbon footprints and climate action strategies all the way to climate neutral products with the support of international carbon offs...
+Climate Partner offers companies climate action solutions: from carbon footprints and climate action strategies all the way to climate friendly products with the support of international carbon off...

 STEP